bel-caylor/google-sheets/README.md

 # Google Sheets Apps Script Template

 Starter repo for building Google Sheets backed web apps with Apps Script + Alpine.js.
-It mirrors the `worship-plan-ts` tooling (esbuild bundling, Tailwind CSS, RPC switch) but ships with a single sample view/app so you can plug in your own modules.
+The tooling is esbuild bundling, Tailwind CSS, RPC switch and ships with a single sample view/app so you can plug in your own modules.

 ## What's inside
 - **Apps Script backend** in `src/*.ts` bundled into `dist/Code.gs` via esbuild.